 A vinaigrette is the standard in salad dressings.
 It’s light, healthy, seasonal, and totally customizable.
 Just about every restaurant has a "house vinaigrette," and you should too.

-Let’s be real here; store-bought vinaigrette salad dressings are just so meh.
+Let’s be real here: store-bought vinaigrette salad dressings are just so "meh."
 No matter how premium or how fancy the label looks, they just don’t taste great.
 And you don’t even want to look at the ingredients label.

 Making a basic vinaigrette is dead simple.
 You are just combining acid and fat along with a few other ingredients.
-Once you learn this basic technique, there are endless variations you can create, and you will never have to (or want to) buy it in the store again.
+Once you learn the basic technique, there are endless variations you can create, and you will never have to (or want to) buy it in the store again.

 It might sound a little extreme saying that learning to make a vinaigrette can change your life, but it really can.
 Using a fresh homemade vinaigrette, will take your salad to the next level and you'll enjoy a more nutritious, flavorful salad.
 It's a little bit of a gateway technique into many others that will follow.

 A vinaigrette was the first sauce I ever learned to make.
 My dad taught me and I make it almost the same today as I did when I was a kid helping out with dinner.
 Many vinaigrette recipes that you will find have a much higher percentage of oil to vinegar.
 I think this is where they go wrong.
 They end up tasting oily and don’t really pack the flavor that makes for a “wow” salad.